cometaj2/huckle/README.rst

-Huckle provides a way for developers to interact with, or script around, any API that exposes HCLI semantics, while providing dynamic and up to date in-band access to all the API/CLI documentation, man page style, which showcases commands, options, and parameters avaialable for execution.
+Huckle provides a way for developers to interact with, or script around, any API that exposes HCLI semantics, while providing dynamic and up to date in-band access to all the API/CLI documentation, man page style, which showcases commands, options, and parameters available for execution.

 Most, if not all, programming languages have a way to issue shell commands.
 With the help of a generic HCLI client such as Huckle, APIs that make use of HCLI semantics are readily consumable anywhere via the familiar CLI mode of operation, and this, without there being a need to write a custom and dedicated CLI to interact with a specific API.

-The standard HCLI Internet-Draft [1] is a work in progress by the author and The current implementation leverages hal+json alongside a static form of ALPS (semantic profile) [2] to help enable widespread cross media-type support.
+The HCLI Internet-Draft [1] is a work in progress by the author and the current implementation leverages hal+json alongside a static form of ALPS (semantic profile) [2] to help enable widespread cross media-type support.

 You can access a simple example HCLI server to play with huckle [3]